Improving Uncertainty Estimation through Semantically Diverse Language Generation

 is simply defined as the probability that the language model assigns to $v_j$ given the context.
 The higher the importance score $I_{ij}$, the more suitable the alternative token is for substitution, as it ensures that the resulting output sequence not only is semantically diverse but also remains likely.

+\rebuttal{In summary, the three scores work together to identify the appropriate initial and alternative token pair that should be substituted to alter the semantics of the initial output sequence.
+The \textit{attribution} score identifies which initial token to substitute, while the \textit{substitution} score identifies which alternative token to replace the initial token with.
+The \textit{importance} score identifies which alternative token the language model considers a fit for substitution.
+Each of the scores positively contributes to the performance of \method, as detailed in Sec.~\ref{sec:insights} of the appendix.}

-\paragraph{Generating semantic diverse output sequences.} All token pairs ($y_i$, $v_j$) are ranked according to the three scores ($A_i$, $S_{ij}$, $I_{ij}$).
+\paragraph{Generating semantic diverse output sequences.} \rebuttal{It has to be noted that substituting initial tokens not corresponding to the beginning of a word is often impractical.
+Consequently, we exclusively apply substitutions to tokens at the beginning of a word, making them even more efficient.} All token pairs ($y_i$, $v_j$) are ranked according to the three scores ($A_i$, $S_{ij}$, $I_{ij}$).
 In its simplest form, the ranking is based on equally weighting the three scores, which we found to work well empirically.
 Based on this token score ranking, a new output sequence is generated by deliberately substituting the highest-ranked token pair.
 Subsequent tokens are discarded as they are conditioned on the substituted token, which affects their likelihood.
 The remainder of the new output sequence is then generated by the language model using the usual sampling strategy (see Alg.~\ref{alg:generate_semantic_diverse_sequences} and \ref{alg:computing_scores}). \method{} preserves the semantically less relevant part of the output sequence, eliminating the need to regenerate it and focusing on the part with a high chance of altering the semantic meaning.
 As a result, the generation process becomes computationally more efficient than sampling from scratch each time and potentially sampling multiple duplicate output sequences.

-\paragraph{Proposal distribution.} Finally, we can discuss the exact form of the proposal distribution $q(\By \mid \Bx, \Bw)$ in Eq.~\eqref{eq:semantic_cluster_distribution_is}, that is induced by \method{}.
+\paragraph{Proposal distribution.} Finally, we can discuss the exact form of the proposal distribution $q(\By \mid \Bx, \Bw)$ in Eq.~\eqref{eq:semantic_cluster_distribution_is}, which is induced by \method{}.
 We define the proposal distribution as

 The probability distribution $p(\By \mid \By', \Bx, \Bw)$ denotes \method{} transforming a given output sequence $\By'$ into another output sequence $\By$ with a high chance of changing the semantics as well.
 However, since $\By'$ is not known a priori, we sum over all possible $\By'$ according to their probability of being sampled $p(\By' \mid \Bx, \Bw)$.
 Under assumptions about which index $t$ is likely to be chosen for a given $\By'$, the proposal distribution takes the form